acsa-technical/administration/constitution.md

 # 7. Subcommittees
 ## 1. Establishing Subcommittees
 A subcommittee must be established by approving the terms of reference proposed at a committee meeting.
+Approved terms of references must be appended to this constitution.
 The terms of reference must include:
 <ol>
     <li>The name of the proposed subcommittee.</li>
     <li>The purposes of the subcommittee</li>